1

 How much do aviation records jobs pay per hour?

-As of Jul 2, 2026, the average hourly pay for aviation records in the United States is $18.15, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average hourly pay for aviation records in the United States is $18.15, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.35 and $19.47 per hour, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive as an Aviation Records Specialist, and why are they important?
+What are the key skills and qualifications needed to thrive as an aviation records specialist, and why are they important?

 To thrive as an Aviation Records Specialist, you need strong attention to detail, organizational skills, and knowledge of aviation regulations, often supported by a high school diploma or aviation-related coursework.
 Familiarity with aviation maintenance tracking systems, electronic recordkeeping software, and FAA documentation standards is typically required.
 Excellent communication, problem-solving abilities, and discretion are important soft skills for managing sensitive data and coordinating with technical staff.
 These skills and qualities ensure accurate maintenance records, regulatory compliance, and safe aircraft operations.

-What are aviation records?
+What is aviation records?

 Aviation records are official documents that track the maintenance, operation, and history of aircraft and aviation personnel.
 These records include maintenance logs, flight logs, inspection reports, airworthiness certificates, and pilot or crew training documents.
 Properly keeping aviation records is essential for regulatory compliance, ensuring safety, and maintaining the value of aircraft.
 Aviation records are typically managed by aviation records specialists, airlines, or maintenance organizations and are regularly reviewed by aviation authorities.

-What are the typical challenges faced by professionals working in Aviation Records, and how can they be addressed?
+What are the typical challenges faced by professionals working in aviation records, and how can they be addressed?

 Aviation Records professionals often face challenges such as managing large volumes of sensitive documentation, ensuring strict regulatory compliance, and accurately tracking aircraft maintenance histories.
 Staying organized and detail-oriented is crucial, as even minor errors can result in compliance issues or safety concerns.
 Utilizing modern record-keeping systems, maintaining up-to-date knowledge of industry regulations, and fostering strong communication with maintenance and operations teams can help address these challenges effectively.